If one was to type “Armenians in Lisbon” into the all-knowing Google, the following top 3 results would appear:

 I don’t think it’d be wise of me to confess, here in published black and white, to altering this person’s words and by doing so- breaking the unwritten rule of not editing a guestbook.
-Whether I tried to illuminate their fiction by shedding light on historical facts, whether I crossed off their “Kharabakh”s and replaced them with “Artskah”s… Whether I bolded and underlined the words Eastern Turkey is Western Armenia for good measure… it’s all irrelevant.
+Whether I tried to illuminate their fiction by shedding light on historical facts, whether I crossed off their “Kharabakh”s and replaced them with “Artskah”s… Whether I bolded and underlined the words Eastern Turkey is Western Armenia for good measure…it’s all irrelevant.

 I had been smiling through gardens, through walkways, through museum corridors.
 I was proud, I was happy.
 Some light to moderate propaganda was not going to alter my mood.
 If anything, it brought my feet back to the ground and made me realize… I was feeling peckish.

 As our top three search optimized results had already told us, there was indeed an Armenian restaurant named Ararate in Lisbon and via the all-knowing Google and all its apps and bells and whistles, we soon discovered it was only a handful of steps away from the Gulbenkian Gardens and Museum.
-To be honest, I’m still not sure that the location is a matter of coincidence or a savvy restauranteur banking on the foot traffic of well-intentioned Armenians, swollen with pride after visiting such a beautiful and impactful space.
+To be honest, I’m still not sure whether the location is a matter of coincidence or a savvy restauranteur banking on the foot traffic of well-intentioned Armenians, swollen with pride after visiting such a beautiful and impactful space.
 Pride can be a bit like MSG: a healthy dose of it simply leaves you wanting more.

 A stained glass door, etched with the image of Mount Ararat welcomed patrons inside.
 It was clear that the restaurant’s name wasn’t the only homage to a country far away.
 Multiple rows of letters making up the complete Armenian alphabet were stylized and reproduced on the restaurant walls.
 A healthy collection of Jermuk and Karas bottles were perched by the bar and ready for dispatch.
 A handful of engraved metal coffee pots swayed by their handles, floating in the suspense of being summoned.
 Classic depictions of Armenian villagers huddled together breaking bread.
 Sketches of vibrant Armenian highlands.
 Safe to say, this was not a projection of subtle or minimalist tastes.